INDSTAT4 - 2014 edition

 - Number of female employees.

 The INDSTAT4 database contains time series data from 1990 onwards.
-Data are available for country, year and ISIC at the 3- and 4-digit levels of ISIC (Revision 3), which comprises 151 manufacturing sectors and sub-sectors.
+Data are available for country, year and ISIC at the 3- and 4-digit levels of ISIC (Revision 3), which comprises more than 150 manufacturing sectors and sub-sectors.
 All value data are originally stored in national currency at current prices.
 The system allows for data conversion from national currency into current US dollars using the average period exchange rates as given in the International Monetary Fund International Financial Statistics (IFS).
 In support of the statistical data, relevant metadata information is collected from national data suppliers and OECD, which is available to users in a highly flexible form.

 The current edition of INDSTAT4 covers: